 After completion of his PhD. he has started working as post-Doctoral fellow and Research Consultant accordingly at Research Center Imarat, Dr. APJ Kalam Missile Complex, DRDO from 2017 to 2022.
 During his tenure he has significantly contributed to build a full-fledged cold atom laboratory for cold atom-based interferometer experiment.
 Not only that but also, he has successfully demonstrated cold atom generation in his setup.
 During the tenure he also worked on demonstration of single beam Magneto optical trap (MOT) using commercial gratings with the collaboration of University of Hyderabad, India.
 During his post PhD. engagement he was involved in lab level demonstration on quantum sensors for gravity measurement.

 He has expertise in laser Cooling, laser spectroscopy, optics, opto electronics and optical mechanical components handling and layout, ultra-high vacuum experimentation, instrumentation, automation, embedded systems, high speed data acquisition etc.

-Dr. Acharya is currently working on the experimental setup and instrumentation related to Ion trap and Superconducting Qubit generation for the development of Quantum Computer at CQuERE.
+Dr. Acharya is currently working on the experimental setup and instrumentation related to Quantum Sensing and Quantum Computing on the cold atoms platform.
+He is also assisting on instrumentation related to Superconducting Qubit generation for Quantum Computing.